New feature: Currently available in these countries:

 - Select Pay & Track.

-- Create your account / or select an existing one – give it a name (e.g. "Google Pay").
+- Create your account / or select an existing one: You can create a new account or select an existing manual account (one that is not synchronized with a bank).
+Give it a name (e.g., "Google Pay").

 - Done!
 Now, whenever you pay using Google Pay, your transactions will automatically appear in Wallet.

-✅ Important: For this to work properly, you must also have notifications enabled for Google Pay (Google Wallet/Wallet) in your phone’s system settings (Different Android devices have different settings and paths).
+✅ Important: For this to work properly, you must also have notifications enabled for Google Wallet (Google Pay) app in your phone’s system settings (Different Android devices have different settings and paths).

 FAQ